Mean Creek: Plot

 In a small Oregon town, overweight school bully George Tooney films himself playing basketball.
-Small and quiet Sam Merric touches George's camera, resulting in George mercilessly attacking Sam.
-Sam tells his older brother Rocky about the incident, to which Rocky tells his friends, reserved Clyde and troubled Marty Blank, thus devising a plan for revenge.
-Part of the prank involves taking George on a boating trip to celebrate Sam's fictional birthday.
-Then, they plan to strip him in a game of truth or dare, throw him into the river, and make him run home naked.
+Soft-spoken Sam Merrick notices George's camera and begins messing with it, resulting in George mercilessly attacking Sam physically.
+Sam tells his older brother Rocky about the incident, which Rocky, in turn, shares with his friends, Clyde and Marty, devising a plan for revenge.
+Part of the plan involves taking George on a boating trip to celebrate Sam's fictional birthday.
+They plan to take his clothes in a game of truth or dare, throw him into the river, and make him run home naked.

-Sam invites his new girlfriend Millie along, and Marty drives the group to the river.
-During the ride, George reveals a different side of himself by being genuinely pleased to be invited and that he is dyslexic.
+Sam invites his new girlfriend Millie to go along, and Marty drives the group to the river.
+During the ride, George reveals a different side of himself by being genuinely pleased to be invited and sharing that he is dyslexic.
 However, Sam does not tell Millie the real plan until they arrive near the river.
-Millie refuses to continue until Sam promises to call the plan off.
-Sam tells Rocky, who then tells Clyde and Marty, with Marty being very reluctant to do so.
+Millie refuses to continue until Sam promises to call off the plan.
+Sam approaches Rocky, who discusses matters with Clyde and Marty; Marty is reluctant to back down.
 Throughout the trip, George clumsily attempts to fit in with the group.
-Despite this, he also gets confrontational when questioned about his motives (or lack thereof).
-The group soon realizes that although George is annoying, he is just very lonely and only wants to be socially accepted.
+Despite this, he becomes confrontational when questioned about his motives (or lack thereof).
+The group soon realizes that although George is annoying, he is merely lonely and wants to be socially accepted.

-On the boat, Marty deviates from the plan and initiates a game of truth or dare, though the rest decide to go along.
-After George sprays Marty with a water gun in good fun, he makes a funny quip about Marty's father, not remembering that it is a sore subject as Marty's father committed suicide.
+On the boat, Marty deviates from the plan and initiates a game of truth or dare, although the rest decide to go along.
+After George sprays Marty with a water gun, he makes a quip about Marty's father, not remembering that it is a sore subject because Marty's father died by suicide.
 This triggers Marty, who exposes the whole plan.
-A heated George lashes out at the others, aiming homophobic slurs at Clyde over his gay father, and antisemitic pejoratives at Millie.
-The confrontation ends with George taunting Marty about his deceased father by repeatedly chanting, "His daddy splattered his brains all over the wall!"
+An angry George lashes out at the others, aiming homophobic slurs at Clyde about his two gay fathers and antisemitic pejoratives at Millie.
+The confrontation ends with George taunting Marty about his deceased father by repeatedly chanting, "His daddy splattered his brains all over the wall!".
 As Rocky tries to stop the fight, he accidentally shoves George off the boat and into the water.